Makoding/python-project/CRUDE_PROJECT/README.md

 Delere: Remove a registration from the database.

 This app lets you manipulate data over a school database of students as well as teachers.
-All progress is saved to a json file
+All progress is saved to a json file.